 The "American Idol" judge is heading out on a tour of his own!
 In July 2015, Harry Connick Jr. will kick off his two-month summer tour, with events scheduled in cities across the U.S. The jazz singer, who has sold more than 29 million albums, will perform songs from his vast musical collection, including music from his latest albums Smokey Mary and Every Man Should Know.
 Find tickets on TicketNetwork.com to go see Harry Connick Jr. perform live in a city near you!

 |Date & Time||Event||Location|

-Harry Connick, Jr., continued to showcase his skills as a songwriter, vocalist, musician, and bandleader in the following years as he explored different avenues of sound.
+Connick continued to showcase his skills as a songwriter, vocalist, musician, and bandleader in the following years as he explored different avenues of sound.
 In addition to orchestral work, Connick explored his own New Orleans roots with his music.
 In the early 90s, he began dabbling in acting, and his talent was truly showcased in the film Hope Floats, starring opposite Sandra Bullock.
 He would go on to take on a role in Independence Day, one of the highest grossing films of all time.
 He also created a buzz when he played Lt.
 Joseph Cable in a remake of the Rogers and Hammerstein classic South Pacific.
-Harry Connick, Jr., continues to accomplish fantastic things in film, on stage, and with music.
+Harry Connick, Jr. continues to accomplish fantastic things in film, on stage, and with music.
 He continues to tour with bands in addition to his commitments as an actor, and at age 41 there are no signs that he is slowing down!
-Connick, Jr., has accomplished more at age 41 than some musicians and actors accomplish in a lifetime, and he is sure to provide his many fans with entertainment for years to come.
+In addition to singing and acting, Connick joined the judges panel of American Idol in season 13 after previously acting as a mentor to contestants in seasons nine and twelve.